salimdason/genemapper/README.rst

    and flags ties if multiple subjects share the same top score.

 6. **parallelGenomeMappingWithLocation**
-   Uses Python’s multiprocessing to handle each query locus tag in parallel, which speeds up large genome comparisons.
+   Uses Python's multiprocessing to handle each query locus tag in parallel, which speeds up large genome comparisons.
 Writes results to Excel when finished.

 Logging
 -------

-GeneMapper writes runtime events and warnings to a log file called ``genome_mapping.log``.
+GeneMapper writes runtime events and warnings to a log file called "genome_mapping.log".
 This includes:

 - **Metadata retrieval failures** (e.g., no valid accession).
 - **Mapping** details, warnings about no matches above threshold, ties, or I/O errors.